nds132002/Sparkle/README.txt

 Welcome to Sparkle, a Shiny Hunting tool!

-Currently, this is a Java program, and requires Java Runtime Environment (JRE) to run.
+This program currently is exclusive to Java (subject to change!) and thus requires Java Runtime Environment (JRE) to run.

+Install Guide:
+	- Click on the green "Code" button and select "Download ZIP".
+	- Unzip the folder with your extractor of choice.
+	- Click on Sparkle to run the program!

 This program allows you to choose from Generations 2-7, along with a variety of Shiny Hunting methods, including:
 	- Random Encounters